Exabyte-io/wave.js/README.md

 ### Source code conventions

-Wave-js is written in EcmaScript 6th edition [[2]](#links) with the application of object-oriented design patterns encapsulating key concepts following the conventions below.
+Wave.js is written in EcmaScript 6th edition [[2]](#links) with the application of object-oriented design patterns encapsulating key concepts following the conventions below.

 1. One main class exposing the functionality with a set of mixins (implemented through [mixwith](https://www.npmjs.com/package/mixwith)) containing domain-specific functionality inside `mixins` folder